MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

 The Composer content will be validated by Power Virtual Agents and a successful publish will be reported in Composer.

->[!Note]
+> [!NOTE]
->Selecting **Publish** in Composer does not automatically publish your Power Virtual Agents bot to channels.
+> Selecting **Publish** in Composer does not automatically publish your Power Virtual Agents bot to channels.
+>
->Use the [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents to publish your bot changes to channels.
+> Use the [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents to publish your bot changes to channels.

 Go to the Power Virtual Agents **Topics** page to see your new Bot Framework content.
 Your new **Meals** Bot Framework dialog is now shown on the **Topics** page as part of your Power Virtual Agents bot.